Unsupported Browser

 Kristen Ban, MD, MS

-Dr. Ban completed a bachelor of science at Duke University and obtained her medical degree from Loyola University Chicago after completing two years of translational research at the Curie Institute in Paris, France.
-She is currently a general surgery resident at Loyola University Chicago.
+Dr. Ban completed a Bachelor of Science at Duke University and obtained her medical degree from Loyola University Chicago after completing two years of translational research at the Curie Institute in Paris, France.
+She completed her residency in general surgery at Loyola University Chicago.
 During her research time, she completed a master’s degree in clinical research methods and epidemiology at Loyola University Chicago.

 kbilimoria.jpg